aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2021/aspose-words-for-java-21-2-release-notes/_index.md

 /// <param name="rowIndex">The index of the row in the table.</param>
 /// <param name="columnIndex">The index of the column in the table.</param>
 /// <param name="characterIndex">The index of the character inside the cell.
-/// A negative value enables you to specify a position from the end of the cell.
+/// A negative value allows you to specify a position from the end of the cell.
 Use -1 to move to the end of
 /// the cell.</param>
 public void MoveToCell(int tableIndex, int rowIndex, int columnIndex, int characterIndex)
 {{< /highlight >}}